J-Haze/restaurant-page/README.md

 ## Restuarant Page
-Interactive Resturant Website
+Interactive Resturant Webpage

 🔗 **Live preview** of the app is [here](https://j-haze.github.io//restaurant-page/).

 ### Purpose: ###
-The purpose of this project was to create an interactive Restaurant website.
+The purpose of this project was to create an interactive Restaurant webpage.
 The webpage features a ficticious restaurant, but serves as a sample of a site that could be made for a real restaurant.

 ### Features: ###